 Region

-Like all home services, pricing tracks local labor costs.
-Major metros run 15-30% above the national average, while rural and small-metro markets fall below it.
-Routing density also matters: a scooper with many clients in your neighborhood can price lower than one driving across a sparse rural route.
+As with any home service, the price follows local labor costs.
+Major metros run 15-30% above the national average; rural and small-metro markets come in under it.
+Routing density counts too.
+A scooper with a dozen clients on your street can charge less than one driving miles between stops on a thin rural route.

 The one-time initial cleanup fee